Quick Answer

 Treat this as a calculation, not a guess.
 Concessional inputs count together across all your funds, including employer amounts and salary sacrifice.

-Your personal deductible contribution room = Add current cap after verification - employer contributions - salary sacrifice amounts - other personal contributions you will claim as a deduction
+Your personal deductible contribution room = current concessional cap verified from official ATO guidance - employer contributions - salary sacrifice amounts - other personal contributions you will claim as a deduction

 If you have both freelance and employee income, include employer-related concessional amounts before deciding your personal amount.